 Check out this Backstage article “10 Things Waiting Tables Can Teach You About Acting.”

-Nannying can be very lucrative if you are good with kids and have childcare experience.
+Nannying is an excellent option for actors good with kids and have childcare experience.
 Parents are always looking, so if you’re in a social setting with parents it’s usually easy to work it in.

 7. Dog walking